Women They Talk About

 Women They Talk About is a 1928 American sound part-talkie comedy drama film directed by Lloyd Bacon and starring Irene Rich and Audrey Ferris.
 In addition to sequences with audible dialogue or talking sequences, the film features a synchronized musical score and sound effects along with English intertitles.
 According to the film review in Variety, only 14 minutes of the total running time featured dialogue.
 The soundtrack was recorded using the Vitaphone sound-on-disc system.
 The film was produced and distributed by Warner Bros.
-It is considered to be a lost film.
+Pictures It is considered to be a lost film.